-15. Support for Staff
+15.Support for Staff

-- 15.1 This policy document is available on the College website and internal intranet. - 15.2 Where a member of staff finds a disclosure particularly distressing, they may wish to access counselling services, this can be done by contacting the HR Department on 01704 392703. - 15.3 The Safeguarding Team have an open door policy for any staff who wish to discuss their concerns, staff will need to be mindful that the Safeguarding Team cannot, as with students, give absolute confidentiality to any disclosures.
+- 15.1 This policy document is available on the College website and internal intranet. - 15.2 Where a member of staff finds a disclosure particularly distressing, they may wish to access counselling services via the Staff Support Service, this can be done by contacting the HR Department on 01704 392703. - 15.3 The Safeguarding Team have an open door policy for any staff who wish to discuss their concerns, staff will need to be mindful that the Safeguarding Team cannot, as with students, give absolute confidentiality to any disclosures.

-16. Legal Framework
+16.Legal Framework